dreampulse/printing-client/README.md

 ## Project setup

-Run the command `yarn install` in the root of the project folder to install all required dependencies.
+Run the command `npm install` in the root of the project folder to install all required dependencies.

 ## NPM commands